A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: Problem Formulation

-It is clear that at least $\protLength$ bits need to be exchanged in order to reliably simulate a general protocol, hence the interactive capacity satisfies $\Cinter(P_{Y|X})\leq 1$.
+For simplicity of exposition, we restrict our discussion from this point on to binary-input channels.
+Since at least $\protLength$ bits need to be exchanged in order to reliably simulate a general length-$\protLength$ input protocol, the essential interactive capacity for such channels must satisfy $\Cinter(P_{Y|X})\leq 1$.
 In the special case of a noiseless channel, i.e., where the output deterministically reveals the input bit, and assuming that the order of speakers is predetermined (namely $\bs{\psi}$ contains only constant functions), this upper bound can be trivially achieved; Alice and Bob can simply evaluate and send $\protTrans_{\tind}$ sequentially according to \eqref{eq:transfunc} and \eqref{eq:transfunc2}.
 Note however, that if the order of speakers is general, then this is not a valid solution, since we required the order of speakers in the coding scheme to be fixed in advance.
-Nevertheless, any general interactive protocol can be sequentially simulated using the channel $2\protLength$ times with alternating order of speakers, where each party sends a dummy bit whenever it is not their time to speak.
-Conversely, a factor two blow-up in the protocol length in order to account for a non pre-determined order of speakers is also necessary.
-To see this, consider an example of a protocol where Alice's first bit determines the identity of the speaker for the rest of time; in order to simulate this protocol using a predetermined order of speakers, it is easy to see that at least $n-1$ channel uses must be allocated to each party in advance.
-We conclude that under our restricting capacity definition, the interactive capacity of a noiseless channel is exactly $\frac{1}{2}$.
+Nevertheless, any general length-$\protLength$ input protocol can be sequentially simulated using the channel $2\protLength$ times with alternating order of speakers, where each party sends a dummy bit whenever it is not their time to speak.
+Conversely, a factor two blow-up in the input protocol length in order to account for a non pre-determined order of speakers is also necessary.
+To see this, consider an example of an input protocol where Alice's first bit determines the identity of the speaker for the rest of time; in order to simulate this protocol using a predetermined order of speakers, it is easy to see that at least $n-1$ channel uses must be allocated to each party in advance.
+We conclude that under our restrictive capacity definition, the essential interactive capacity of a noiseless (binary-input) channel is exactly $\frac{1}{2}$. \newtextrevb{It is instructive to note that for a noiseless channel, one could have permitted the order of speakers to be determined on-the-fly, avoiding the need to pre-allocate the channel and eliminating the factor $1/2$ penalty.
+However, the truly noiseless channel is a singular case, since for any arbitrarily small channel error probability, using an adaptive order of speakers would yield channel access collisions, which are not supported in our channel model.
+We further elaborated on this point in Section~\ref{section:previous}}.

 When the channel is noisy, a tighter trivial upper bound holds: